 Further down, I saw the valley covered with rustic silver foil.
 Apparently, there were people, but I couldn’t see anyone except Buddha.
 Under the vast sky, I sat and watched the mountains covered in snow.
 A part of the unfrozen lake was glittering as if it was glad to have me there.
 I held Buddha’s friend and burst into tears.
 Cryingly I said, ” I never thought I would see this.”
 I don’t know why I cried.
 But it was one of the most emotional moments of my life.

-It is considered sacred by Buddhists, Sikhs and Hindus.
-The lake is named after Guru Rinpoche—founder of Tibetan Buddhism.
+The lake is considered sacred by Buddhists, Sikhs and Hindus.
+It is named after Guru Rinpoche—founder of Tibetan Buddhism.
 A part of the lake remains unfrozen at subzero temperature.
-Buddhists believe that it is so because a Buddhist monk took a dip at this part of the lake and blessed it as the source of drinking water for nearby villages.
+Buddhists believe that it is so because a monk took a dip at this part of the lake and blessed it as the source of drinking water for nearby villages.
 While Sikhs believe that Guru Nanak broke the upper layer of ice with his stick(Dang) and said, “The water of this lake will never freeze again.
 Whoever takes the water of this lake will gain virility and strength.”

 The emotional breakdown